 IBLCE Speaker Disclosure & Conflict of Interest Declaration Form

-It is the policy of IBLCE to make best efforts to insure balance, independence, objectivity, and scientific rigor in educational activities which are recognised for IBLCE Continuing Education Recognition Points (CERPs).
+It is the policy of IBLCE to make the best efforts to ensure balance, independence, objectivity, and scientific rigor in educational activities which are recognised for IBLCE Continuing Education Recognition Points (CERPs).
 All speakers/presenters participating in any programme recognised for IBLCE CERPs are expected to disclose to the programme audience any affiliations that may have a bearing on the subject matter of their presentation.
 Such affiliations include, but are not limited to:

 • Companies and commercial entities as defined in the IBLCE Minimising Commercial Influence on Education Policy